The Glory of God

 Romans 12:1 – So here’s what I want you to do, God helping you: Take your everyday, ordinary life—your sleeping, eating, going-to-work, and walking-around life—and place it before God as an offering.
 (The Message)

 So today I am going to sweep out my house to the glory of God.
 I will fold the mounds of laundry for His good pleasure.
-I will make cole slaw, write out bills, fill a low tire, read my Bible, encourage my husband, endure what little suffering I’m experiencing, put a nice dinner in the crock pot, perhaps hold my tongue, write on this blog, pray for my family and friends, as an offering to Jesus.
+I will make dinner, write out bills, do my paperwork, read my Bible, help my husband, endure what little suffering I’m experiencing, perhaps hold my tongue, write on this blog, pray for my family and friends, as an offering to Jesus.

 No one else will see me, but He will.
 And He has enough pain and grief to observe with all that’s transpiring in the world today – maybe I’m strange enough to actually believe that a few simple, hidden acts done with my mind and heart set on Him, will actually bring a smile to that great Face.